mdn/content/files/en-us/learn/server-side/django/deployment/index.md

 Developers interact with Railway through the Railway site, and using a special [Command Line Interface (CLI)](https://docs.railway.app/develop/cli) tool.
 The CLI allows you to associate a local Github repository with a railway project, upload the repository from the local branch to the live site, inspect the logs of the running process, set and get configuration variables and much more.
-One of the most useful features is you can use the CLI to run your local project with the same environment variables as the live project.
+One of the most useful features is that you can use the CLI to run your local project with the same environment variables as the live project.

-In order to get our application to work on Railway we'll need to put our Django web application into a git repository, add the files above, integrate with a database add-on, and make changes to properly handle static files.
+In order to get our application to work on Railway, we'll need to put our Django web application into a git repository, add the files above, integrate with a database add-on, and make changes to properly handle static files.
-Once we've done all that we can set up a Railway account, get the Railway client, and install our website.
+Once we've done all that, we can set up a Railway account, get the Railway client, and install our website.

 That's all the overview you need in order to get started.